sirkibsirkib/axial/README.md

-# sc-hannel
+# sc-urvy

 ## Purpose
-sc-entral provides a channel-like abstraction over a centralized distributed system.
+sc-urvy provides a channel-like abstraction over a single-server distributed system.
 It shines in the case of _users_ that persist over _sessions_.
 The goal is to abstract away the details of:
 1. Newcomer client identification & authentication